 If you want to experience exquisitely beautiful Croatian nature, this NP is absolutely the perfect spot for you.
 And there’s lots to do in the area from exploring the beautiful hiking trails to rowing on the enchanting lakes of this gorgeous national park.

 Nevio Camping is one of the better Croatian campsites in Orebic on the Peljesac peninsula.
 It’s a collection of pitches and mobile homes over 7 hectares, with loads of activities nearby.
-The camping site includes free high speed WiFi, free parking, clean bathroom facilities and some great bars and restaurants.
+The camping site includes free high-speed WiFi, free parking, clean bathroom facilities and some great bars and restaurants.

 Additionally, Orebic is the largest town on the Peljesac peninsula, and it’s a good spot to stay if you want to see more of the area.
 The charming town of Trpanj is just 20 minutes away by bike, and you can even get to Korcula in about 15 minutes with a boat.

 Polidor Camping park is located in western Istria, near the small tourist town of Funtana.
 It’s a massive camping site with some 52 spots available for campervans and tents, as well as 19 mobile homes and 12 glamping tents available for renting.
-If you decide to rent one of their camping accommodations, you’ll even get a complementary bottle of wine.
+If you decide to rent one of their camping accommodations, you’ll even get a complimentary bottle of wine.

 The bathroom facilities are squeaky clean, and there are separate facilities for children and adults.
 All of the pitching plots are outfitted with water and electricity, so you’ll have everything you might need for an enjoyable camping trip.
 Also, the large multipurpose building even has a laundry room, as well as a gym and a small playroom for kids.

-Outdoor entertainment includes two pools, a playground for kids and BBQ equipment for adults.
+Outdoor entertainment includes two swimming pools, a playground for kids and BBQ equipment for adults.
 There’s also a bar on-site, and another one directly on the beach.
 It’s not very far from the campsite to the beach, and you even have the option of renting beds and lounge chairs practically on the water.

-Jezevac camping resort is near the historic town of Krk, so it’s a great place for people who want the option of going outside the camp to explore the views.
+Jezevac camping resort is near the historic town of Krk, so it’s a great place for camping enthusiasts who want the option of going outside the camp to explore the views.
 Krk is a charming town with a historic city center that includes a 12th century castle with spectacular views from the towers.

-As for the camping site, it’s not labelled as premium for no reason.
+As for the camping site, it’s not labeled as premium for no reason.
 There are pitching spots right next to the sea, as well as premium mobile homes that put motel rooms to shame.
 A bar and a bistro are both on-site, as well as a spacious lounge area with a big terrace and comfy chairs.
-Oh and the bistro will deliver food directly to your pitch, for ultimate convenience.
+Oh, and the bistro will deliver food directly to your pitch, for ultimate convenience.

 Amenities on-site include everything from a playground for kids to open-air massages and pools.
 The entire camping site is just above the beach, but bear in mind that the beach is mostly rocks and concrete blocks.
 While it might not be the best option for families with small kids, it is great for people who prefer to have privacy, as you’re more likely to find a secluded spot all to yourself.